conspiracy1337/clip-utils/README.md

 ### DOWNLOAD: https://github.com/conspiracy1337/clip-utils/releases/download/1.0.0/ClipUtils.exe

-If Windows Defender shows a Warning you can safely ignore it as its just a reminder that the App is not signed (which costs upwards of $150 per year)
+If Windows Defender shows a Warning you can safely ignore it as its just a reminder that the App is not signed (which costs upwards of $150 per year).
+If you are still suspicious just compile the py source code file yourself.

 Virus Total Scan: https://www.virustotal.com/gui/file/3183ce8be31aadb1fe4afbb6fe392144582c8597d449479cb69148465f518e16

 Drop a video file into the field to get started